Inverse Head and Shoulders Patterns

 Inverse head and shoulders patterns are a bullish pattern.
 It’s made up of a head and two shoulders.
 The left shoulder marks the first support level.
 As price rises, it goes up to make a new high, then it pulls back and falls below first support level, thus creating the head.
 Next up, price pulls back up to the left shoulder area, creating the right shoulder.
-Watch for neckline break above to confirm breakout.
-Watch our video on how to identify and trade inverse head and shoulders patterns.
+Watch for neckline break above to confirm the breakout.

 An inverse head and shoulders is an upside down head and shoulders pattern and consists of a low, which makes up the head, and two higher low peaks that make up the left and right shoulders.
 The right shoulder on these patterns typically is higher than the left but many of times it’s equal.
 Sometimes there’s a fake out which makes right shoulder lower than the left.
 Traders know that these patterns are major reversal patterns.
 They share many characteristics of their counterpart; the head and shoulders pattern.
 The difference being they’re upside down.